lp-wan/datamodel/draft-ietf-lpwan-schc-yang-data-model.md

       type rcs-algorithm-type;
       default "schc:rcs-RFC8724";
       description
-        "Algoritm used for RCS";
+        "Algoritm used for RCS.
+The algorithm spedifies the RCS size";
     }
+    // SCHC fragmentation protocol paramters
-    leaf maximum-window-size {
+    leaf window-size {
       type uint16;
       description
-        "By default 2^wsize - 1";
+        "By default, if not specified 2^w-size - 1.
+Should not exceed this value.
+Possible FCN values are between 0 and window-size-1.";
     }
+    leaf max-interleaved-frames {
+      type uint8;
+      default "1";
+      description
+        "Maximum of simultaneously fragmented frames.
+Maximum value is 2^dtag-size.
+All DTAG values can be used, but only max-interleaved-frames must be active.";

     leaf retransmission-timer {
+      when "derived-from(../fragmentation-mode,
+                                'fragmentation-mode-ack-on-error')
+            or
+            derived-from(../fragmentation-mode,
+                                'fragmentation-mode-ack-always') ";
       type uint64 {
         range "1..max";
       }
       description
-        "Duration in seconds of the retransmission timer."; }
+        "Duration in seconds of the retransmission timer.";
+    }
     leaf inactivity-timer {
       type uint64;
       description
         "Duration is seconds of the inactivity timer, 0 indicates the timer is disabled.";
     }
     leaf max-ack-requests {
+      when "derived-from(../fragmentation-mode,
+                                'fragmentation-mode-ack-on-error')
+            or
+            derived-from(../fragmentation-mode,
+                                'fragmentation-mode-ack-always') ";
       type uint8 {
         range "1..max";
       }